njustesen/botbowl/docs/features.md

 | **OBBLM**          | NO          | NO          |
 | **FUMBBL**         | NO          | NO          |

-We are actively working towards and integration between FFAI and OBBLM.
+We are actively working towards and integration between botbowl and OBBLM.

 ## Races